Patient Safety - Preventing Falls

 Equipment such as IV poles and drains may make it difficult for your child to walk without tripping.
 Your nurse can show you how to manage this equipment to prevent falls.

-These are some guidelines that you can follow to help us keep your child safe:
+Guidelines to help us keep your child safe:

 - Tell the nurse if your child has a history of falls.